 It is a requirement of the CPR that parties (or, in certain circumstances, their legal representatives) should sign statements of truth in relation to all manner of steps in the proceedings.
 This is a statement that the party putting forward the document believes the facts stated in the document are true.
-For example, whenever a party to proceedings puts forward a formal statement of case, an application notice in certain circumstances or a witness statement that party must sign a statement of truth verifying that they believe the contents of the documents to be true.
 For example, whenever a party to proceedings puts forward a formal statement of case, an application notice in certain circumstances or a witness statement, an appropriate individual must sign a statement of truth verifying that they believe the contents of the documents to be true.